269435403/RSMF-Restock-Fix/README.md

 - Optional [Adaptive Storage Framework](https://steamcommunity.com/workshop/filedetails/?id=3033905855) compatibility
 - Colony hauling mechs can participate in restock when assigned the shop Restocker role

-This mod does **not** edit original RSMF files.
-Reliable restock can be turned off in mod settings without disabling the inventory filter.

 ## Screenshots

 ### Goods manager